-Alternatively, users can add a New Deliverable Item to a specific package in the same way from the Package Contents screen.
-Users should only add final, not draft, versions of documents to the FADMS, and can only edit and delete data they have added themselves.
-(FADMS Administrators are able to edit and delete Packages and Items created by any user.)
+New Deliverable Item

+should only add final, not draft, versions of documents to the FADMS, and can only edit and delete data they have added themselves.
+(FADMS Administrators can edit and delete Packages and Items created by any user.)

-2.4.1 Adding a package
+2.4.1 Adding a Package

-Selecting Add Data > New Package takes users to the screen shown below, where all the relevant package details must be provided.
-In particular, the Name and Project phase are two required fields which must be filled in before the FADMS will allow the user to click Save to create the package.
+Selecting Add Data > New Package takes users to the screen shown below, where all the relevant Package details must be provided.
+In particular, the Name and Project phase are two required fields which must be filled in before the FADMS will allow the user to click Save to create the Package.